rocket-pool/RPIPs/RPIPs/RPIP-4.md

 All Rocket Pool governance proposals MUST have an associated post on the governance forums at dao.rocketpool.net.
 Promising community sentiment and a corresponding RPIP document are REQUIRED for snapshot voting to be scheduled.

-Topics SHOULD approximate community sentiment by including a poll with the following format which is live for at least [7] days:
+Topics SHOULD approximate community sentiment by including a poll with the following format which MUST be live for at least [7] days:

 ```
 [poll type=regular results=always chartType=bar]